Juan Vicente Gómez

-Juan Vicente Gómez Chacón (24 July 1857 – 17 December 1935) was a Venezuelan military general, Politician and ruler of Venezuela from 1908 until his death in 1935.
-He was president on three occasions during this time, ruling through puppet governments in between.
+Juan Vicente Gómez Chacón (24 July 1857 – 17 December 1935) was a Venezuelan military general, politician and de facto ruler of Venezuela from 1908 until his death in 1935.
+He only officially served as president on three occasions during this time, ruling as an unelected military strongman behind puppet governments in between.

 Important public works were carried out during his dictatorship.
-He founded the country's first airline, Aeropostal Alas de Venezuela and the Venezuelan Military Aviation.
+He founded the country's first airline, Aeropostal Alas de Venezuela and the Venezuelan Air Force.
 He commissioned the construction of Venezuela's first airports: Maracaibo International Airport "Grano de Oro", La Fría, Encontrados, Sucre Base (now Florencio Gomez National Airport in Maracay, Aragua), Aragua Meteorological Air Base (the cradle and birthplace of the airport).
-Venezuelan Aviation, later converted into Aviation Museum), Porlamar (now Municipal Police Headquarters, replaced by Santiago Mariño Caribbean International Airport), Leonardo Chirinos International Airport in Coro, Juan Vicente Gómez International Airport and Merida's Alberto Carnevalli Airport.
+Venezuelan Aviation, later converted into Aviation Museum, Porlamar (now Municipal Police Headquarters, replaced by Santiago Mariño Caribbean International Airport), Leonardo Chirinos International Airport in Coro, Juan Vicente Gómez International Airport and Mérida's Alberto Carnevalli Airport.

 Likewise, bridges, customs buildings (such as the main customs office in San Antonio del Táchira), the first passenger terminal of the intercity bus line were built, the first intercity bus line was called the Venezuelan Airbus or the Venezuelan Airmail Bus.
-The famous Trasandina highway was also built, a route that starts from Las Adjuntas (near Caracas Metro Station) and ends at the main land customs office in San Antonio del Táchira.
-Military like the organization today.
+The famous Transandean Highway was also built, a route that starts from Las Adjuntas station (near Caracas Metro Station) and ends at the main land customs office in San Antonio del Táchira.
+The Venezuelan military was organized on a modern basis.
+This development came at the expense of civil liberties.

-Despite being considered a cruel tyrant who killed countless people, his dictatorship always tried to maintain a constitutional and democratic façade, employing short-term puppet presidents like Victorino Márquez Bustillos and Juan Bautista Pérez, and allowing them to rule directly or indirectly successive constitutional amendments, to take power and control the administration of the country as they wished for the duration of their mandate.
+His dictatorship always tried to maintain a constitutional and democratic façade, employing short-term puppet presidents like Victorino Márquez Bustillos and Juan Bautista Pérez and allowing them to rule directly or indirectly through successive constitutional amendments.

 Early years

 Gómez was born into a prominent family of Andean landowners who lived in the La Mulera.
 He was the firstborn son of Pedro Cornelio Gomez and Hermenegilda Chacon Alarcon.
 In 1899, he joined the private army of Cipriano Castro, with whom he had been friends since Castro's exile in Colombia.
 This army swept down on Caracas in 1899 and seized control of the country.
-He became Castro's vice president and, in 1902, head of the military, responsible for suppressing several major revolts against the government in the battle of Ciudad Bolivar on 21 July 1903.
-Gómez seized power from Castro on 19 December 1908, while Castro was in Europe for medical treatment.
+He became Castro's second vice president in 1901, his first vice president in 1904, and, in 1902, head of the military, responsible for suppressing several major revolts against the government in the battle of Ciudad Bolivar on 21 July 1903.
+Gómez seized power from Castro in a coup d'état on 19 December 1908, while Castro was in Europe for medical treatment.
+Their relationship had been rocky for some time, as shown by the La Conjura incident.